It would be easier for you to use your mixer in order to make the tart dough.

 Then pour in the eggs and continue beating until the dough looks homogeneous (If it looks too tight add some water).

 Shape the dough into a ball and wrap it in plastic wrap.
-Let it rest for 1-2 hours at the bottom shelf of the refrigerator.
+Let it rest for 1-2 hours on the bottom shelf of the refrigerator.

 When you are ready to use, roll out a thick sheet of the tart dough, about ½ cm thick, and place it in a buttered tart pan

-Cut the Horio infused white cheese with Mediterranean herbs into small cubes and place them in a large bowl.
+Cut the Horio Feta Cheese Mountain Regions with Mediterranean herbs into small cubes and place them in a large bowl.